jmacthefatcat/cook-book/recipes/_treats/pb-nutella-cookie.md

 steps:
 - Preheat Oven to 350°.
 - In a bowl mix together the Peanut Butter, Granulated Sugar, and the Egg White.
 Mix well, until everything is nice and combined, smooth as you can get it champ.
 - Now add in 1 tbsp of Nutella and mix breifly, apparently it's suppose to look like the Nutella is like a ripple in the dough or something.
 I assume it's for aesthetics because mine just kind of turned into a dark brown blob and tasted fine.
+Jess has informed me that you need to FOLD the nutella into the mix.
+So chop, turn, chop, turn.
 - On a greased baking sheet use a spoon and scoop out some dough, size is up to you just make sure you give the cookies space on the sheet.
 - Depending on size you will want to bake for 10 - 15 minutes, you can tell by looking at the edges, you want a nice brown edge.
 - Remove from oven and look cool for 10 minutes before removing from tray.